MicheleBarucca97/StreamDataAnalytics/README.md

 To have more information about the ksql-python library I redirect you to [the following link](https://libraries.io/pypi/ksql).
 Then, the demo uses ksqlDB and ksqlDB CLI (Command-line Interface) to develop the SQL queries and statements for your real-time streaming applications.
 Basically, the ksqlDB CLI connects to a running ksqlDB Server instance to enable inspecting Kafka topics and creating ksqlDB streams and tables.

-The demo is developed in a Docker environment and has all services running on one host.
+The demo is developed in a Docker environment and it has all services running on one host.
 Also notice that the operative system in which the application was built is Ubuntu 20.04.

 How to run the demo
 =========